SummerSlam (2020): Storylines

 After United States Champion Apollo Crews repeatedly declined MVP's offer to join his faction, later dubbed The Hurt Business, the two faced each other in a non-title match on the June 29 episode of Raw that was won by MVP.
 After the match, Crews was brutally attacked by MVP's teammate Bobby Lashley.
 The following week, MVP unveiled a new United States Championship belt and stated that he would face Crews for the title at The Horror Show at Extreme Rules.
 At the event, however, Crews was unable to compete due to failing his pre-match physical thanks to Lashley's attack.
 MVP then declared himself winner by forfeit and unofficially claimed himself as the new United States Champion.
-Crews, sporting the older United States title belt, returned on the August 3 episode of Raw where he formally faced MVP in a title match where Crews retained.
+Crews, with the older United States title belt, returned on the August 3 episode of Raw where he formally faced MVP in a title match where Crews retained.
 Celebrating his victory, Crews later stated in a backstage interview that he would give the old belt to his children while he kept the new belt MVP introduced.
 MVP then demanded a rematch for SummerSlam and Crews accepted.
-On the August 17 episode, Crews defeated The Hurt Business' Shelton Benjamin, thus banning Benjamin and Lashley from ringside during the title match at SummerSlam, which was set to occur on the Kickoff pre-show.
+On the August 17 episode, Crews defeated The Hurt Business's Shelton Benjamin, thus banning Benjamin and Lashley from ringside during the title match at SummerSlam, which was set to occur on the Kickoff pre-show.

 Following several weeks of Seth Rollins tormenting and taunting Rey Mysterio, the two finally faced each other at The Horror Show at Extreme Rules in an Eye for an Eye match in which one opponent had to extract an eye of the other to win the match, which was won by Rollins.
-Mysterio's son Dominik appeared on the July 27 episode of Raw to confront Rollins and his disciple Murphy for Rollins' actions, as well as for Rollins gloating about it.
+Mysterio's son Dominik appeared on the July 27 episode of Raw to confront Rollins and his disciple Murphy for Rollins's actions, as well as for Rollins gloating about it.
 Although Dominik attacked Rollins and Murphy, they eventually overpowered Dominik until Aleister Black came out to Dominik's aid.
 The brawl, however, resulted in Murphy injuring Black's eye using the corner of the steel steps.
 The following week, Dominik challenged Rollins to a match at SummerSlam.
 Later, after Rollins and Murphy taunted commentator Tom Phillips (which led to fellow commentator Samoa Joe defending Phillips), they were both attacked from behind by Dominik with a kendo stick.
 Rollins then accepted Dominik's challenge.
 During the contract signing the following week, in which Dominik also signed a contract to officially become a WWE wrestler, Rollins stated that Dominik could use any kind of weapon he wanted.
 After Rollins defeated Humberto Carrillo, Rollins and Murphy attacked Dominik with kendo sticks.
 Their SummerSlam match was later made a Street Fight.